Eurydia/cleanpedia-production/src/site/notes/Appendix A/StdChar.md

 ## Relational Operations

-Characters are compared based on their ASCII value.
+Characters are compared based on their ASCII codes.

 ### Equal To